zudmonaite/zudmonaite/README.md

 I'm **Viktorija**.

-💼 I have 5+ years of experience working with financial and operational data, focusing on data validation, analysis, and process improvement.
+💼 I have 5+ years of experience working with financial and operational data, focusing on data analysis, validation, and solving problems.

 📊 In my work, I:
 - analyzed large datasets using SQL and BI tools